Phil Lynott: Thin Lizzy

 Thin Lizzy's first top-ten hit was in 1973, with a rock version of the traditional Irish song "Whiskey in the Jar", featuring a cover by Irish artist and friend Jim Fitzpatrick.
 However, follow-up singles failed to chart and, after the departure of Bell, quickly followed by Moore replacing him and, briefly, Downey, Thin Lizzy were near collapse by mid-1974.
 It was not until the recruitment of guitarists Scott Gorham and Brian Robertson and the release of Jailbreak in 1976 that Thin Lizzy became international superstars on the strength of the album's biggest hit, "The Boys Are Back in Town".
 The song reached the top 10 in the UK, was No. 1 in Ireland and a hit in the US and Canada.
 However, while touring with Rainbow, Lynott contracted hepatitis and the band had to cancel touring.

 Lynott befriended Huey Lewis while Lewis's band, Clover, was supporting them on tour.
 Lewis was impressed with Lynott's frontman abilities and was inspired to perform better, eventually achieving commercial success in the 1980s.
-Lynott's songs, including "Cowboy Song" and "Massacre", were particularly influenced by the band's US touring.
+Lynott's songs, including "Cowboy Song" and "Massacre", were influenced by the band's US touring.
 He had a particular affinity for Los Angeles.

 Having finally achieved mainstream success, Thin Lizzy embarked on several consecutive world tours.
 The band built on Jailbreak's success with the release of a string of hit albums, including Johnny the Fox (1976), Bad Reputation (1977), Black Rose: A Rock Legend (1979), and the live album Live and Dangerous (1978), which features Lynott in the foreground on the cover.
 However, the band was suffering from personnel changes, with Robertson being replaced temporarily by Moore in 1976, and then permanently the following year, partly due to a personal clash with Lynott.

 By the early 1980s, Thin Lizzy were starting to struggle commercially, and Lynott started showing symptoms of drug abuse, including regular asthma attacks.
 After the resignation of longtime manager Chris O'Donnell, and with Gorham wanting to quit, Lynott decided to disband Thin Lizzy in 1983.
 He had started to use heroin by this stage in his career, and it affected the band's shows in Japan when he was unable to obtain any.
 He managed to pick himself up for the band's show at the Reading Festival and their last gig (with Lynott as frontman) in Nuremberg on 4 September.